How to Request Public Records in Florida: A Plain-English Walk-Through

 The right comes from the Florida Constitution and Chapter 119

-Article I, section 24 of the Florida Constitution gives every person the right to inspect or copy any public record made or received in connection with the official business of any public body, officer, or employee of the state, or persons acting on their behalf.
-Chapter 119 of the Florida Statutes carries that right out in detail and applies it to state, county, and municipal records.
+Article I, section 24 of the Florida Constitution gives every person the right to inspect or copy any public record.
+The right covers any record made or received on official business by any public body, officer, or employee of the state.
+It also covers people acting on their behalf.
+Chapter 119 of the Florida Statutes carries that right out in detail.
+It applies to state, county, and city records.

-The state policy, in section 119.01(1), is that all state, county, and municipal records are open to inspection and copying by any person.
+The state policy, in section 119.01(1), is plain.
+All state, county, and city records are open to inspection and copying by any person.

 Who has to comply

-State agencies, counties, cities, school boards, water management districts, and other special districts are all subject to Chapter 119.
-So are private contractors when they are acting on behalf of a public body.
+State agencies, counties, cities, school boards, water management districts, and other special districts all fall under Chapter 119.
+So do private contractors when they act on behalf of a public body.
 The right is broad.
 The exceptions are narrow.

 Before you send the request: three things to figure out